Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 The female body in self-empowered and self-confident representation negates the patriarchy's claim to have absolute power over bodies.
 This reacts with hatred and brute force.
 It retrieves the body by force, even at the price of total destruction.
 The 'Army of Clones' experiences and suffers the fate of generations of women: pure aggression and annihilation.

 At this point, Maria Kulikovska is already a refugee in her own country.
 She was born in Kerch, Crimea, in 1988.
-With Russia's annexation of Crimea on March 18, 2014, in violation of international law, she loses access to her homeland or is forced to take Russian citizenship.
+With russia's annexation of Crimea on March 18, 2014, in violation of international law, she loses access to her homeland or is forced to take russian citizenship.
 She is officially registered in Ukraine as a refugee with the number 254.

-'254', which is also the title of an unauthorized performance she stages in St. Petersburg on July 1, 2014.
+'254', which is also the title of an unauthorized performance she stages in st. petersburg on July 1, 2014.

-Manifesta 10 in St. Petersburg, which opened that day, was not under a lucky star.
-Russia's aggression towards Ukraine's sovereignty led to controversial discussions about boycotting the exhibition.
+Manifesta 10 in st. petersburg, which opened that day, was not under a lucky star. russia's aggression towards Ukraine's sovereignty led to controversial discussions about boycotting the exhibition.
 The cheap argument that cultural exchange would maintain dialogue and enable mutual understanding gained the upper hand.
 There was no unanimous opinion among Ukrainian artists either, and only a few boycotted the exhibition.
 The fact that Russia's war of aggression had already begun in eastern Ukraine was largely ignored.

 In 2007, the Italian artist Maurizio Cattelan reintroduced the motif of the dead body covered only by a light cloth into contemporary art with his work 'All'.
 The veiled Christ in the Sansevero Chapel in Naples by Giuseppe Sanmartino from 1753 was extended to all mortals by Maurizio Cattelan.
 'All' depicts nine reclining bodies of light marble enveloped by cloths and is a striking reminder of the transience of life.